SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 ## To change is to be alive

-> "The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.
-One should, for example, be able to see that things are hopeless and yet be determined to make them otherwise."
-{: .alt}
-<p class="quote-source">&mdash; <a href="https://en.wikipedia.org/wiki/F._Scott_Fitzgerald">F. Scott Fitzgerald</a>, writer (e.g. The Great Gatsby), 1896–1940</p>

-> I thought I was wrong about everything.
-I was wrong about that, too. (blackout poetry)

 > You start each <del>work</del> meditation not knowing exactly where you're going or where you'll end up. ...
 Hope is about moving forward in the face of uncertainty.
 It's a way of dealing with uncertainty.

 > "Hope is an embrace of the unknown and the unknowable."